finnbar/ALTANTIS/README.md

 # ALTANTIS
 A possible bot for an upcoming Megagame run by Warwick Tabletop.

+**If you are planning to play in the Megagame, I recommend that you do not read the source code.
+Most spoilers aren't tracked by Git so won't appear here, but some parts of the code are inherently spoilery.**

 ## README
 You'll need to do a few things to run this bot.
 In no particular order: